 First and foremost, students will come to appreciate that perception and action are interdependent processes.
 They do not work independently, rather they interact and influence one another.
-Deficits in perceptual processing can manifest itself as atypical social and motor behaviour in special populations (e.g., Down syndrome, Parkinson's disease).
-Students are asked to refrain from making assumptions about the behaviours they observe but rather consider how unobservable brain processes come into play in these behaviours.
-An optional service learning placement will provide students with the opportunity to integrate meaningful community service and what they learn in the classroom.
+Deficits in perceptual processing can manifest itself as atypical social and motor behaviour observed in special populations (e.g., Down syndrome, Parkinson's disease).
+Rather than focusing on the observable behaviours, students are encouraged to consider the unobservable brain processes that underlie these behaviours.
+This shift in mindset will benefit those interested in working with special populations.
+An optional service-learning placement will provide students with the opportunity to integrate meaningful community service with what they learn in the classroom.
 Prerequisite: HKIN 215.
 Three credits.
 Service Learning option.